OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                     11. DW - There seems to be a limit of 25 per heading; but that's no good to us, maybe it is configurable.
                     12. BR - Looking at the keywords, it looks random.
                     13. DW - Perhaps it needs work with our metadata; we could get rid of this tool, but I found it useful.
-                    14. MG - How many levels to the parent/child relations go?
+                    14. MG - How many levels do the parent/child relations go?
                     15. DW - It's not really parent/child; it's just grabbed headings from the metadata.
                     16. MG - Lucene flattens the metadata out, so you lose structure.
                     17. DW - There is no parent/child in the WMO metadata.
                     18. BS - Can we configure this?
                     19. DW - Nothing in the documentation to say whether we can or not.
 GeoNetwork acknowledge that the documentation is incomplete.
 We may find some information on their forum; might be best if we raise a list of questions on there.
-                    20. DW - The initial metadata view is a cut-down version; it can be expanded, but it is useful for a quick check that you have the thing.
+                    20. DW - The initial metadata view is a cut-down version; it can be expanded, but it is useful for a quick check that you have found the thing you were looking for.
                     21. DW - The _subscribe_ button is part of the OpenWIS4 overlay.
                     22. DW - the other display icons, such as the social sharing buttons, may be useful, or we can remove them.
 No other GISC will have them so maybe hide them.
                     23. SO - Are subscriptions _push_ or _pull_?